 Sir Phillip Sidney, "Astrophil and Stella" MS ca.1575-85?, ed. prin.
 1591

 Genre: This is often called a "sonnet cycle" because it tracks in linked sonnets the progressive rise and fall of a love relationship.
+In creating this structure, Sidney is "translating into English" the poetic strategy invenrted a century earlier by Petrarch, whose Canzonieri told the story of the poet's love for "Laura" in a cycle of sonnets that ran from his earliest love for her to the sorry he felt after her death.
 However, typically for Sidney who was an avid experimenter in poetic forms, the 108 sonnets are interrupted by 11 songs of varying forms, usually using shorter lines than the sonnet's pentameters (mostly tetrameters [four feet per line]).
 The Norton editors include the fourth and eleventh songs as examples, and also because they record crucial turning points in the affair celebrated in the sonnets.
 They also are where you can hear "Stella"'s voice, ventriloquized by the speaker, as he describes her response to his pleas.
 For one of Sidney's greatest neoclassical achievements, see "Ye Goatherd Gods," a double sestina and one of seventy-eight poems that punctuate the plot of his great prose romance, The Countess of Pembroke's Arcadia (Norton ed.
 911-16).
 This work, and the songs it contains, are one of the great expressions of the "pastoral" mode in English.
 Think of Astrophil and Stella as a kind of generic "inverse" of the Arcadia--the latter work was a prose plot containing poems, but the former is a poetic cycle from which one can infer a plot.
 Full "cycles" composed of sonnets, which are the poet's intentional arrangement, are rare in this period because so much of the poetry was published by piratical printers without the authors' permissions from various manuscript sources.
 However, the sonnet collection, as a form, became a commonplace achievement of young poets after Sidney and was one of the first published works of one William Shakespeare before any of his plays were published.
 To see the whole text of all 108 sonnets and 11 songs, though the songs have been presented out of order according to an 1877 editor's decision, click here.
 For an edition that preserves the songs in their proper order, see William Ringler's edition, referenced in interpretive issue #3 below.

 "Leave me o Love" and "Thou Blind Man's Mark," two poems not in the Norton 8th edition, were added by a nineteenth-century editor (Alexander B. Grosart) to the end of the sonnets in the collection.
 Based on their content, why did Grosart think these two poems were appropriate at precisely that point in the cycle?
 The poems are available in Greg Bear's digital edition, hyperlinked above.
 For more on Sidney and the peculiar (not)publication history of Astrophel and Stella, click here.